ndymko/ecommerce-microservices-architecture/README.md

 # E-Commerce Microservices Architecture

-This repository contains the `docker-compose.yml` file for launching a full-featured e-commerce platform using prebuilt microservices hosted on Docker Hub.
+This repository contains the `docker-compose.yml` file for launching a full-featured e-commerce platform using prebuilt microservices hosted on Docker Hub

 ## 🏗️ Architecture Overview